New Mexico Residency Requirements

 The state of New Mexico has unique residency requirements for people who wish to terminate their marriage.
-You must meet these state-specific requirements prior to filing with your local county court.
-The New Mexico residency requirements are as follows:
+You must meet these state-specific requirements prior to filing with

 The district court has jurisdiction to decree a dissolution of marriage when at the time of filing the petition either party has resided in this state for at least six months immediately preceding the date of the filing and has a domicile in New Mexico.
 The petition is to be filed in the county in which either spouse reside.

-Persons serving in any military branch of the United States Government who have been continuously stationed in any military base or installation in New Mexico for such period of six months shall, for the purposes hereof, be deemed to have a domicile of the state and county where such military base or installation is located.
+Persons serving in any military branch of the United States government who have been continuously stationed in any military base or installation in New Mexico for such period of six months shall, for the purposes hereof, be deemed to have a domicile of the state and county where such military base or installation is located.
 (New Mexico Statutes - Article 4 - Sections: 40-4-5)

-If you DO NOT meet at least one of the above residency requirements, you have the following options:
+If you DO NOT meet at least one of the above New Mexico residency requirements, you have the following options:

 - Establish residency in New Mexico for the period time set forth above (this does not mean you have to wait to begin the process of getting your documents).